 Ever Felt an Airplane Hangover?
 Here’s Why Flying Wrecks You, And How to Recover Fast

-Welcome to the airplane hangover.
+Welcome to the airplane hangover, it sucks.

 Okay, but what is an airplane hangover?